podpora/podpora/forum_modules/sphinxfulltext/README.txt

 configure sphinx, sample configuration can be found in sphinx/sphinx.conf file usually goes somewhere in /etc tree

-build osqa index first time manually
+build podpora index first time manually

-% indexer --config /path/to/sphinx.conf --index osqa
+% indexer --config /path/to/sphinx.conf --index podpora

 setup cron job to rebuild index periodically with command your crontab entry may be something like